PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 ## Hands-on Process

 1. Customer will either:
-   1. Book a demo directly on our calendar via our [pricing](/pricing) page
    1. Fill in the contact form on the [signup](/get-in-touch#contact) page, which captures which plan they are interested in as well as metrics such as MAUs, event count etc.
    1. Email us directly at hey@ or sales@
-1. (If it's a direct demo booking, skip to 3)  We'll email them introducing ourselves and answering any questions they've shared as well as offering up a call/demo to discuss their needs further.
+1. We'll do some ICP scoring and either route them to self-serve or email them introducing ourselves and answering any questions they've shared as well as offering up a call/demo to discuss their needs further.
 1. On the initial call we'll spend some time understanding what they want and then optionally give a [demo](/handbook/growth/sales/demos) if that's what they are there for.
 1. Ensure call notes go into HubSpot against the contact/company/deal so that they are shared amongst the wider team
-1. If they are ready to get started with PostHog, we should get them into Slack:
+1. If they are ready to get started with PostHog, we should either:
-   1. For lower volume customers we should direct them to User Slack.
-Send them an invitation from the workspace and don't forget to say hi when they join, directing them to #community-support for help.
+   1. For lower volume customers we should send them a getting started templated email which providers pointers on how to get set up as well as where to get help if they get stuck.
    2. For higher volume customers we can create a Slack Connect channel in our Company Slack, this allows us to provide more focused support to ensure that they are successful.
 1. As a priority we should get them sending data in from production (even just a small part of thair app) so that they can see the value of PostHog quickly (decreasing time to revenue) see how we do this in the Onboarding section below.